 Finally, some of our subspecialty groups have not taken a cooperative stance with each other in role management.
 We should find it much easier to agree with radiologists than other specialists as we have all come through the same training programmes and have the same fundamental training and beliefs.
 Time wasted in internal disputes will allow other entrants to focus their resources and potentially steal a march on us.

-Which aspects of interventional radiology do you forsee a strong growth for in Australia?
+Which aspects of interventional radiology do you foresee a strong growth for in Australia?

 Ablative therapy will continue to increase.
 There is a desperate need for robust data to support their growth potential.